vatlab/blog/content/post/comparison.md

 <td>Nextflow can be executed on a variety of environments but it has to be started within the environments</td>
 <td>Snakemake can be executed on a variety of environments but it has to be started within the environments</td>
 <td>Bpipe can be executed on a variety of environments but it has to be started within the environments</td>
-<td>The CWL specification does not contain any feature for remote execution.</td>
+<td>The CWL standards do not mandate remote execution.
+Most CWL implementation support remote execution, and some support distributed remote execution.</td>
 <td>Galaxy can be executed on a variety of environments but it has to be started within the environments</td>
 </tr>